 The Global Food Safety Initiative, or GFSI, represents the work of a private, collaborative organization overseen by the Consumer Goods Forum.
 Its purpose is to maintain a scheme for benchmarking food safety standards for manufacturers and farmers.
 While pursuing GFSI certification is a voluntary practice, many food and beverage companies seek the accreditation as a demonstration of their commitment to proactive risk mitigation.
 GFSI schemes are a universally-recognized standard by which food companies are judged for food safety during third-party inspections.

-In this guide on GFSI compliance and certification, we’ll review key points on GFSI, including a brief history of its establishment, current GFSI-recognized schemes, benefits of becoming certified, and the process of pursing certification.
+As we dive deeper into GFSI certification and compliance, we’ll review key points on GFSI, including a brief history of its establishment, current GFSI-recognized schemes, benefits of becoming certified, and the process of pursuing certification.

 In This Article

 - A Brief History & Background of GFSI